K8rly/GoVote/README.md

 Pandas was utilized to clean data while completing an exploratory analysis on different aspects of the voter dataset.
 We used OnehotEncoding to determine party loyalty or changes to prepare for ML.
 We continued to clean our data once in Tableau as mapping illustrated new inconsistencies and outliers that were not previously apparent.

+ - Review data to determine non-viability of specific column information
+ - Determine required data to maximize utilization of dataset
+ - Review birth_date information to place in categorical sections
+ - Determine overall effect on outcome when removing entire population based on birth year
+ - Determine appropriate DataFrames to export to PgAdmin (csv)

+Description of data preprocessing
+ - Dropped unneeded columns (i.e voter demographic info, special election info, voting source)
+ - Set index to voter_id_org
+ - Removed voter personal information (names and addresses)
+ - Cleaned columns with voter type prefixes to make ML easier
+ - Reformatted zip codes to 5 digits for consistency (some were 9 digits)
+ - Changed boolean values to "0" and "1"
+ - Cleaned up city names for consistency (Hts ->> Heights)
+ - Dropped voter information with birth years prior to first generational bucket (1927 and earlier)
+ - Organized birth year into buckets to show generational groups
+ - Removed Generation Z and Millennials data as younger generations were unable to vote in earlier elections
+ - One Hot coding
+ - Renamed Columns
+ - Hyper parameter tuning to find optimal classifier
+ - Grid Search CV
+ - Voting classifier (soft)

 Database Storage
  - We used PgAdmin (SQL) as our database, while integrating the data into Tableau for visual effects.